 You can use the Citrix Secure Web Gateway in Normal mode or Relay mode to provide a secure channel for communication between Citrix Workspace app and the server.
-No configuration of Citrix Workspace app is required if you're using the Citrix Secure Web Gateway in Normal mode.
+If you are using the Secure Web Gateway in Normal mode, Citrix Workspace app doesn't require any configuration.

 If the Citrix Secure Web Gateway Proxy is installed on a server in the secure network, you can use the Citrix Secure Web Gateway Proxy in Relay mode.
-For more information, see the Citrix Virtual Apps (Citrix Secure Web Gateway) documentation.

 If you're using Relay mode, the Citrix Secure Web Gateway server functions as a proxy and you must configure Citrix Workspace app to use:

 - The fully qualified domain name (FQDN) of the Citrix Secure Web Gateway server. - The port number of the Citrix Secure Web Gateway server.

-Citrix Secure Web Gateway Version 2.0 does not support Relay mode.
+Citrix Secure Web Gateway Version 2.0 doesn't support Relay mode.